tarantool/doc/doc/reference/reference_lua/string.rst

     :param input-string: (string) the string to split
     :param split-string: (string) the string to find within ``input-string``.
                          Default = space.
+    :param max: (integer) maximum number of delimiters to process counting from the beginning of the input string.
+Result will contain max + 1 parts maximum.

     :Return: table of strings that were split from ``input-string``
     :Rtype: table